Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 types of databases and their various features, and how they can be used in different contexts.
 We describe basic features like how to get started, setting up a database schema, ingesting data, querying and analyzing data within a database, and getting results out.
-We also discuss how to link from databases to other tools, such as Python, R, and Stata.
+We also discuss how to link from databases to other tools, such as Python, R, and (if you have to) Stata.

 DBMS: When and why {#sec:db:when}
 ------------------